OPEN AIR HIGH SCHOOL STUDENTS

 After this project, I feel more consciously open minded, I feel I have gained more self-control, and my capacity for compassion has intensified.
 It has helped me recognize, despite my past assumptions, that there are only some bad religious people, but religion itself can be a helpful and healing tool.

 On October 21, 2020 we had a guest presenter, local photographer, Silvana Varriale.
 She came to the farm to talk with us about photography.
-She showed us photos from her trip to India, talked about cameras and how they work.
-She showed us diagrams to explain shutter speed, aperture, and ISO.
+She showed us photos from her trip to India, talked about cameras and how they work, and showed us diagrams to explain shutter speed, aperture, and ISO.
 The following four weeks we met over zoom on Friday afternoons to show, discuss, and hear feedback on our own photos.
 We would each say a little something about our favorite shots and then everyone could comment or ask questions about them (i.e. what time of day they were taken, or where the focus point was meant to be).
 We put together slideshows of ten to fifteen photos every week to share.

 In November and December I walked around the farm every day taking hundreds of photos, it was amazing being able to capture trees losing their leaves, and then the next week they were completely bare.
 In mid-December I began having individual weekly meetings with Silvana to discuss my photos, progress, and growing curiosities in the photography realm.
 I’ve become fascinated with the functionality of cameras, their history, and reading about famous women photographers through time.
 I’ve acquired a few books on the subject, and most recently, a digital camera.
 Learning from Silvana, her experience, travels, and wonderful advice, has sent me flying into an incredible new hobby.
 I am so grateful for her mentorship and guidance and I thoroughly enjoy every time we talk about photography.